plone/mockup-training/intro.rst

 As always, some of these technologies can be discussed controversially.
 There are other options for package management, build infrastructure, declaring dependencies, preprocessing CSS - nearly for each aspect of Mockup.
 JavaScript has an insanely fast moving ecosystem.
-Furtunatly, many Frameworks are quite excellent.
-Finally we had to decide for some of these Frameworks.
+Furtunately, many Frameworks are quite excellent.
+In the final analysis, we had to decide for some of these Frameworks.
 Mockup is using well proven and widely used Frameworks.
-For sure, we will have to adapt Mockup to fit to changed conditions in the future, but we're well of with the tehcnologies choosen.
+For sure, we will have to adapt Mockup to fit to changed conditions in the future, but we're well off with the technologies chosen.